It's Rush Limboy and the one and only Excellence in Broadcasting Network.

 And maybe they should, because it never happened then.

-But now all of a sudden Toyota being attacked by the UAW for plant closings like the one out in Fremont, California, and for trying to avoid hiring union workers, suddenly they are getting all of this attention from our government, which is in partnership with the UAW in the car business.
+But all of a sudden, Toyota being attacked by the UAW for plant closings like the one out in Fremont, California, and for trying to avoid hiring union workers, suddenly they are getting all of this attention from our government, which is in partnership with the UAW in the car business.

-Holy folks.
+Holy spokes.

 I know I've got a smile on my face, but sometimes that's all you can do.